7skaliahmed07/recapture-image-detection-thesis_Unina-RUG/README.md

 ## 🧪 Experiments Conducted

-Eight experiments were done using different model and image combinations:
+Eleven experiments were done using different models, datasets, and preprocessing combinations:

 1️⃣ Basic image analysis and preprocessing